enkomio/sacara/ISA.md

 endp
 ```

+When you want to retrieve the value of a local variable you have to specify it via its numeric index.
+This value is computed according to the order in which the variable appears in the code, starting from the top of the code and parsing each statement.

 ### Comments
 You can insert comments in your code to make it more understandable. *Sacara* support multi lines comment which starts with the string **/\*** and ends with the string **\*/** (this is the same exact pattern used in the C programming language).
 Find below an example of comment usages: